MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 * Call the client with the content you've created
 * Access the result

+**Reminder:** As noted in the prerequisites, make sure that your device is connected to a cellular network (via a mobile hotspot or a 4G/5G router with a SIM card) while performing these requests.
+This is crucial for successfully testing and validating features that require real network interactions, such as device network retrieval or number verification.

 ##### APC SDK: Retrieve Network Information

 To make APC operator API calls, you'll need the network identifier for the cellular network device address you are calling from.
 More informtion on this APC Call: [Device Network](#device-network).